 Who we share your information with

-When we have completed the information on your case we will use our legitimate interest to pass to our Insolvency Practitioners who will assess your suitability for DAS / Sequestration or Protected Trust Deed (PTD).
+When we have completed the initial fact find information on your case, we will use our legitimate interest to assess your suitability for a debt solution.

 With your consent we may pass your email address to Trustpilot who will invite you to complete a review of our service, your review may be posted on this website, or our social media channels, along with your name if you have entered this on your Trustpilot review.